 Education & Early History

-Born in Israel, Kabaretti began piano lessons at the age of six, later studied piano and conducting at The Rubin Academy of Music at Tel Aviv University, and continued his education at the prestigious University of Music and Performing Arts in Vienna, where he graduated from in 1995
+Born in Israel, Kabaretti began piano lessons at the age of six, later studied piano and conducting at The Rubin Academy of Music in Tel Aviv, and continued his education at the prestigious University of Music and Performing Arts in Vienna, where he graduated from in 1995

-He was appointed Principal Conductor of the Raanana Symphonette Orchestra in Israel in 2002 and its Music Director till 2008.
+He was appointed Music Director of the Raanana Symphonette Orchestra in Israel, a position he held till 2008.

 Collaborations and Appearances

 Maestro Kabaretti has worked with some of the world’s most sought-after musicians, leading opera houses, and renowned orchestras.
-Some of his collaborators include Lang Lang, Placido Domingo, Itzhak Perlman, and Hélène Grimaud.
+Some of his collaborators include Lang Lang, Placido Domingo, Joyce Di Donato, Itzhak Perlman, Vadim Repin, Hélène Grimaud, and André Watts.

 As guest conductor, Kabaretti keeps a busy international schedule throughout the year.
-Some of his appearances have included the Israel Philharmonic Orchestra, Orchestra del Maggio Musicale Fiorentino, Orchestra del Teatro dell'Opera di Roma, Orchestra Filarmonica Arturo Toscanini, Tokyo Philharmonic Orchestra, Philadelphia Chamber Orchestra, Kalamazoo Symphony, National Taiwan Symphony Orchestra, Orquesta Filarmonica de Buenos Aires, Orquestre National du Theatre du Capitole de Toulouse, Orquestre de Chambre de Lausanne, Orchestra del Teatro Carlo Felice di Genova, Orchestra del Teatro Petruzzelli di Bari, Orchestra Sinfonica di Milano “La Verdi”, Rochester Philharmonic Orchestra, Zagreb Philharmonic Orchestra, Belgrade Philharmonic Orchestra, Jerusalem Symphony Orchestra, Israel Symphony Orchestra of Rishon Le Tzion, Haifa Symphony Orchestra, Vienna Chamber Orchestra, Niederösterreichisches Tonkünstlerorchester, La Orquesta Sinfonica de Madrid, La Orquesta Filarmonica de Gran Canaria, Real Orchesta Sinfònica de Sevilla and the Bochumer Symphoniker.
+Some of his appearances have included the Israel Philharmonic Orchestra, Orchestra del Maggio Musicale Fiorentino, Orchestra del Teatro dell'Opera di Roma, Orchestra Filarmonica Arturo Toscanini, Tokyo Philharmonic Orchestra, Philadelphia Chamber Orchestra, Chicago Philharmonic, Kalamazoo Symphony, Santa Fe Symphony, National Taiwan Symphony Orchestra, Orquesta Filarmonica de Buenos Aires, Orquesta Filarmonica de Bogotà, Orquestre National du Theatre du Capitole de Toulouse, Orquestre de Chambre de Lausanne, Orchestre Philharmonie Royale de Liège, Orchestra del Teatro Carlo Felice di Genova, Orchestra del Teatro Petruzzelli di Bari, Orchestra Sinfonica di Milano “La Verdi”, Orchestra da Camera di Mantova, Rochester Philharmonic Orchestra, Zagreb Philharmonic Orchestra, Belgrade Philharmonic Orchestra, Jerusalem Symphony Orchestra, Israel Symphony Orchestra of Rishon Le Tzion, Haifa Symphony Orchestra, Vienna Chamber Orchestra, Niederösterreichisches Tonkünstlerorchester, La Orquesta Sinfonica de Madrid, La Orquesta Filarmonica de Gran Canaria, Real Orchesta Sinfònica de Sevilla and the Bochumer Symphoniker.
 In July 2010, Kabaretti debuted at the summer season of the Caracalla Roman Bath in Rome for Prokofiev’s production of Romeo and Juliet.

-During the 2004-05 season, Kabaretti made his debut at Teatro alla Scala di Milano with Tchaikowsky´s The Nutcracker.
-In 2007 he was invited again for the ballet production of Mendelssohn's Midsummer night's Dream (broadcasted by Italian television RAI, and released as a commercial DVD).
+During the 2004-05 season, Kabaretti made his debut at Teatro alla Scala di Milano with Tchaikowsky´s The Nutcracker and was invited again in 2007 for the ballet production of Mendelssohn's Midsummer night's Dream (broadcasted by Italian television RAI, and released as a commercial DVD).

 Maestro Kabaretti received the America-Israel Cultural Foundation Grant for Young Conductors.
 In 1993, he won the Forum Junger Künstler Conducting Competition in Vienna.
 In 1994 he was among the finalists in the International Competition for Conductors in Douai, France.